ITU-T Study Group 17 - Security

 One key reference for security standards in use today is Recommendation ITU-T X.509 for electronic authentication over public networks.
 ITU-T X.509, a cornerstone in designing applications relating to public key infrastructure (PKI), is used in a wide range of applications; from securing the connection between a browser and a server on the web, to providing digital signatures that enable e-commerce transactions to be conducted with the same confidence as in a traditional system.
 Without wide acceptance of the standard, the rise of e-business would have been impossible.

-ITU-T’s Cybersecurity Information Exchange (CYBEX) offers the tools to ensure rapid, internationally-coordinated responses to cyber threats.
+ITU-T’s Cybersecurity Information Exchange (CYBEX) offers tools to ensure rapid, internationally-coordinated responses to cyber threats.
 The ITU-T X.1500 CYBEX ensemble of techniques is a collection of best-of-breed standards from government agencies and industry.
 It presents a standardized means to exchange the cybersecurity information demanded by Computer Incident Response Teams (CIRTS), and is an essential tool to prevent the contagion of cyber attacks from nation to nation.

 Another achievement of SG17 is Recommendation ITU-T X.805 which gives telecom network operators and enterprises the ability to provide an end-to-end architecture description from a security perspective.
 In ITU-T X.805, telecom network operators, manufacturers and governments have defined specifications that alter the way companies look at their networks.
 The Recommendation allows operators to pinpoint all vulnerable points in a network and mitigate them.

 SG17 is also the place to study technical languages and description techniques.
 An example is the formal language Abstract Syntax Notation One (ASN.1), an important component for protocol specification or systems design.
 ASN.1 plays a central role in today's networks.
 ASN.1 is used, for example, in the signalling system (SS7) for most telephone calls, package tracking, credit card verification and digital certificates, and in many of the most-used software programs.
-Today's work is progressing towards the development of unified modeling language profiles (UML) for ITU-T languages.